MikuckiLab/Campen_Brine_2018/README.md

 It is reccommneded to use the [Anaconda Python3](https://www.anaconda.com/download/) environment to ensure the majority of dependencies for running the code in this repository are met.
 To install the remaining dependencies run `pip install mothur-py seq-experiment`.

-You will also require [mothur](https://github.com/mothur/mothur), (See below for version compatibility issues), and the Silva reference alignment which can be downloaded using the script `0_download_silva.py`.
+You will also require [mothur](https://github.com/mothur/mothur) (See below for version compatibility issues), and the Silva reference alignment which can be downloaded using the script `0_download_silva.py`.
 Before doing so ensure you have read to, and agreed to the Silva [Terms of Use/License Agreement](https://www.arb-silva.de/silva-license-information).

+You will also need to download the raw sequence files which the NCBI Short Read Archive (SRA) under accession number `<insert_accession_numbers>`, and place them in the `data/raw_seq/` folder.

 ---